 To transform our data, we use the Box-Cox transformation as below.
 We wish to obtain a lambda value – that is the value at which the data is transformed into a normal shape.

-With our lambda value, we now transform our data.
+With our lambda value (i.e. the value at which our log-likelihood is maximised), we now transform our data.

-Our output is as follows, and note that we have also yielded a negative test for heteroscedasticity using the Breusch-Pagan test:
+The above is our new output using the data that has been transformed to approximate a normal distribution.
+Note that we have also yielded a negative test for heteroscedasticity using the Breusch-Pagan test.